thomalex001/ga-project-2/README.md

   }, []);
   ```

-  * Manipulated data to show how number of episodes for each character.(Alex)
+  * Manipulated data to show the number of episodes each characters appeared on.(Alex)
   * Added syling to Navbar and Homepage.
 (Joel)
   * Added styling to Characters List and Bio.
 (Alex)
   * Deployed the project onto Netflify (Alex/Joel)